makesuperza333/INC281-2020/README.md

 :pushpin: **26 March, 2020** : Please check the second video for Basic HTML programming.

+:pushpin: **01 April, 2020** : The video of the Basic CSS and Bootstrap is uploaded.

 > Please pay your time to practice the three programming languages, **HTML**, **CSS** and **JavaScript**

 > Download the lecture notes and labsheets below.